 With our Performance team, we started to think about other ways to measure attribution, which apart from taking into account the channels, also took into account the events on our website.

 SegmentStream’s platform allowed us to collect all the data across all our marketing sources into our own Google BigQuery data warehouse, stitching and unifying everything together and providing a unified dashboard of our cross-channel marketing performance.
-But more importantly, we were finally able to understand the real value of all our traffic sources, including social and display campaigns, by applying SegmentStream’s attribution.
+But more importantly, we were finally able to understand the real value of all our traffic sources, including social and display campaigns, by applying SegmentStream’s approach.
 Now we are shifting all our optimisation strategies according to insights that we see in SegmentStream dashboards and already see a positive ROAS improvement.

 I would also like to mention the expertise of the SegmentStream team and their willingness to support us along the journey.
 We really appreciate that and look forward to more milestones in our long-term partnership!

 — Anna Nogueras, Traffic Manager of Kave Home